Attendance Allowance (ESA)

 Be in Great Britain when you claim - there are some exceptions, such as members and family members of the armed forces

-have been in Great Britain for at least 2 of the last 3 years (this does not apply if you’re a refugee or have humanitarian protection status).
+have been in Great Britain for at least two of the last three years (this does not apply if you’re a refugee or have humanitarian protection status).

 Be habitually resident in the UK, Ireland, Isle of Man or the Channel Islands.

 Unless you're a sponsored immigrant, not be subject to immigration control.

 Attendance Allowance - Terminally Ill: